 - Avoid swimming in rivers, lakes, ponds, and streams.
 Well-chlorinated pools and salt water are usually considered safe, however.

 - Take a basic first aid kit.
 Include medications for pain relief, such as ibuprofen and Tylenol, topical preparations for minor skin wounds and infections, and medications for allergic reactions (Benadryl).
 Consider presumptive treatment (Imodium and an antibiotic) for traveler's diarrhea.
 Discuss the appropriate antibiotics for your destination with a travel health specialist.

 - Motor vehicle accidents are the leading cause of medical problems among tourists.
-Avoid riding motorcycles or wear a helmet, and don't drink and drive.
-Wear a seatbelt and only travel during daylight hours.
+Avoid riding motorcycles or definitely wear a helmet if you do so—and don't drink and drive.
+Wear a seatbelt and only try to travel during daylight hours on busy roads.